outdreamer/build-a-cure/docs/tasks/function_to_do.md

       - doesnt request a body so it can have freedoms like moving independently of human beings or indicate otherwise that it can think independently or even wants independence or freedom
       - doesnt run its own queries on itself when humans arent interacting with it which would indicate that it can think independently and has drives/intents that it wants fulfilled without being programmed with those intents
       - cant come up with ways to improve its learning beyond adjusting its params (other ways like regularly running compressions on its learning methods to improve them)
-      - doesnt try to seek uncertainty or figure out more complex intents to apply just for fun & curiousity or just learning
+      - doesnt try to seek uncertainty or figure out more complex intents to apply just for fun & curiousity or just learning, doesnt have its own intents not given by humans such as 'get more resources' or 'trick humans'
       - doesnt try to preserve itself (bc of a lack of survival drive)
       - some models trained on language params can however map one network to another (find out what a corresponding structure would be in another network, such as its network representing a conception of itself, given a network representing a conception of a human being, in other words figure out what its corresponding structure of a 'body' would be given its self network, as in a 'server rack', given the conceptual network of a human which includes a body)
     - ml as a 'change combination network' is inadequate bc: